-Lawns as we know them– closely-cut areas of grass– first emerged in 17th century England, where they were a status symbol of the aristrocracy.
+Lawns as we know them-- closely-cut areas of grass-- first emerged in 17th century England, where they were a status symbol of the aristrocracy.
 The nobility could show off that they could afford land that contained neither buildings nor food.
 The lawn was born as a recreational area, which is what remains today.
 Sort of a shag carpeting for outdoor living.

 Not putting those chemicals on your lawn this year would be the first step toward restoring life to your soil.

-So while getting rid of the chemicals will slowly allow those vital microorganisms to return to your soil, there probably will never be enough of them naturally-occurring in your soil to give you that “wow” lawn.
-Like I said, lawns are unnatural, and so the dirt it grows in doesn’t, on its own, have the capacity to effectively feed and support the grass.
+So while getting rid of the chemicals will slowly allow those vital microorganisms to return to your soil, there probably will never be enough of them naturally-occurring in your soil to give you that "wow" lawn.

-So to reiterate: those microorganisms will always exist in a chemical-free lawn, but there probably won’t ever be enough to sustain a truly healthy lawn all year.
-To get that healthy lawn, you need healthy soil, and to get soil healthy and nutrient-rich enough to sustain a beautiful lawn, you need to infuse it with more, more, more microorganisms!
+So to reiterate: those microorganisms will always exist in a chemical-free lawn, but there probably won't ever be enough to sustain a truly healthy lawn all year.
+To get that healthy lawn, you need healthy soil, and to get soil healthy and nutrient-rich enough to sustain a beautiful lawn, you need to infuse it with more microorganisms!
 Worm Tea does it.

 Contact us if you're interested in infusing your soil with billions of those wonderful nutrient factories this year, or read more about what it can do for your lawn.